sailxjx/cake-dog/README.md

 Done!

 ## ChangeLog
+### 0.4.2
+- unwatch now support kill process by path name.
+It kills each process which contain the name in path.
+- support `kill` command

-### v0.4.1
+### 0.4.1
-* support options in Cakefile
+- support options in Cakefile

-### v0.4.0
+### 0.4.0
-* install cakedog as a global package and run in cli mode
+- install cakedog as a global package and run in cli mode
-* auto save the latest watch directories, and resurrect after reboot
+- auto save the latest watch directories, and resurrect after reboot
-* add options to watch directories
+- add options to watch directories

 ## Known Issues
-* `Error: watch EMFILE` when use `cake compile:watch` This is caused by the limit of the use of system-wide resources in *nix system, you can increase the limitation by `ulimit -n XXXX` and this message will not show again, the `XXXX` is the number of limitation, set it greater than your watched file number.
+- `Error: watch EMFILE` when use `cake watch`
+  This is caused by the limit of the use of system-wide resources in *nix system, you can increase the limitation by `ulimit -n XXXX` and this message will not show again, the `XXXX` is the number of limitation, set it greater than your watched file number.

 ## LICENSE